 - pay your employee their wages, if you have not already

-You must pay the full amount you are claiming to your employee, even if your company is in administration.
+You must pay the full amount you are claiming for your employee’s wages to your employee.
+You must also pay the associated employee tax and National Insurance contributions to HMRC, even if your company is in administration.
 If you’re not able to do that, you’ll need to repay the money back to HMRC.